LAT4307 – Neo-Latin Texts

 Students who are admitted to study programmes at UiO must each semester?register which courses and exams they wish to sign up for?in Studentweb.

-To be admitted to this course, you must be enrolled in Classical Studies (master's two years).
+To be admitted to this course, you must be enrolled in Classical Studies (master).
 Students enrolled in other Master's Degree Programmes can, on application, be admitted to the course if this is cleared by their own study programme.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.